 - All collectors, except the iFIX and Machine Edition View collectors, can run as Windows services.
-If so configured, they will continue to run after you log out, and can be configured to start automatically when you start your computer. - When upgrading a collector(s) from a prior installation, it is recommended that you first uninstall the collector(s) using the media in which the collector(s) was installed, then proceed with the installation of the collector(s) using the new install media. - The OSI PI SDK is required for the OSI PI Collector installation; however, the OSI PI SDK does not ship with Historian.
+If so configured, they will continue to run after you log out, and can be configured to start automatically when you start your computer. - The OSI PI SDK is required for the OSI PI Collector installation; however, the OSI PI SDK does not ship with Historian.
 If the OSI PI SDK is not installed, the OSI PI Collector will not start.
 If you install the OSI PI Collector on a machine that does not contain your PI Server, be sure to install the OSI PI SDK on the machine with the OSI PI Collector. - If you install the Wonderware Collector on a machine that does not contain your Wonderware server, be sure to install the ODBC Driver for SQL on the Wonderware Collector machine.
-If the ODBC Driver for SQL is not installed, the Wonderware Collector cannot connect to the Wonderware server. - If you plan to select Predix Cloud for your destination server and you are not using Historian Configuration, see Offline Configuration for Collectors (page) - If you run the collector install and do not reboot the machine afterwards (as prompted), and then perform a collector uninstall or another collector install, you will likely encounter a failed install or uninstall.
-To avoid this issue, reboot the machine following the collector install. - If you plan to select Predix Cloud for the collector destination, refer to Installing Historian Collectors (page).
+If the ODBC Driver for SQL is not installed, the Wonderware Collector cannot connect to the Wonderware server. - If you plan to select Predix Cloud for your destination server and you are not using Historian Configuration, see Offline Configuration for Collectors on page 68

+To install Historian Data Collectors: